Arthur Howes

-Arthur Joseph Christopher Howes (15 July 1950 – 29 November 2004) was a documentary film maker and teacher.
+Arthur Howes (15 July 1950 – 29 November 2004) was a British documentary film maker and teacher.

 Life

 Howes was born in Gibraltar on 15 July 1950, and moved to London as a teenager.
 He was married to Amy Hardie and had one son.
 He died from lung cancer in London on 29 November 2004, aged 54.

 Career

 Howes studied teaching, then film-making at the Polytechnic of Central London.
 He went on to have a long career in documentary film-making and was particularly known for a trilogy about the Sudanese civil war.
 He also taught during his career at University of Essex and the London College of Printing.
-At this time of his death he was working on a film Bacchanalias Bahianas 1-5 which was left unfinished.
+At this time of his death he was working on a film Bacchanalias Bahianas 1–5 which was left unfinished.
 He had worked on this film in Brazil and it focussed on beach culture in Bahia.